South Sudbury station: Rail trails

 In 2022, a buried transmission line project between Sudbury and Hudson began construction under the former Massachusetts Central Railroad ROW.
-This project subsidized the cost of building the Mass Central Rail Trail—Wayside, which is expected to complete in 2025.
-As part of this project, DCR will install granite markers to commemorate the archaeological site.
-In 2023, a paved section of the Bruce Freeman Rail Trail began construction over the former Framingham and Lowell Railroad ROW north of the diamond crossing, and construction is expected to complete in 2024.
+This project subsidized the cost of building the Mass Central Rail Trail—Wayside, which was completed in 2025.
+As part of this project, DCR installed a granite marker to commemorate the archaeological site.
+In 2023, a paved section of the Bruce Freeman Rail Trail began construction over the former Framingham and Lowell Railroad ROW north of the diamond crossing, and the project was opened to the public in 2025.
 The Bruce Freeman Rail Trail section south of the diamond crossing is in design and funded for construction in 2029.